• Home

 Music and Your Child’s Mind

-August 4, 2011 by imdiane Leave a Comment
+August 4, 2011 By Diane Constantine Leave a Comment

 First Steps is always trying to provide you with good, reliable information to help you make choices for your children.
 When considering whether music lessons are important, you should take a look at this summary of research that has been done on the effects of learning to play an instrument.
 This article was published in GreatSchools.org